CodeKrakken/airport-js/README.md

 * You will need Node.js 13.9.0.
 To get it, visit `https://nodejs.org/en/`

-* To install - `git clone https://github.com/CodeKrakken/airport-js`
+* To install the project - `git clone https://github.com/CodeKrakken/airport-js`

 * Open `./airport-js/SpecRunner.html` in your browser to run the unit and feature tests